-Can claims for losses flow from financial advisor negligence?
+Can claims for losses flow from financial adviser negligence?

 In a word, yes.
-In some cases, the losses caused by changes in the markets and financial crisis are not unforeseeable and therefore the losses flowing from financial advisor negligence will be recoverable.
+In some cases, the losses caused by changes in the markets and financial crisis are not unforeseeable and therefore the losses flowing from financial adviser negligence will be recoverable.

-Last year, the Court of Appeal held that where a professional financial advisor is under a duty to protect their client against a specific risk and fails to do so, the financial advisor will be responsible for all of the losses resulting from that negligence even if the amount of the loss was unforeseeable.
+Last year, the Court of Appeal held that where a professional financial adviser is under a duty to protect their client against a specific risk and fails to do so, the financial adviser will be responsible for all of the losses resulting from that negligence even if the amount of the loss was unforeseeable.

 The general rule